-In addition to producing the Nutley Brass off and on since 1992, I spend my quality time playing guitar in the Moto-Gators.
+In addition to producing the Nutley Brass off and on since 1992, I spend my quality time playing guitar in the Moto-Gators and recording the New Surfsiders.
 I have occasionally written and produced incidental and theme music for a few film, television, radio and cartoon projects.

-Past bands include the Sea Monkeys, the New Surfsiders, the Small Potatoes, the Spittoons, the Underthings, the Silly Pillows, the Dirt Cheap, the Cost of Living, the Degrads, and the Proles.
+Past bands include the Sea Monkeys, the Small Potatoes, the Spittoons, the Underthings, the Silly Pillows, the Dirt Cheap, the Cost of Living, the Degrads, and the Spittoons.
 Samples and download links are below.
 Some LPs, 45s and CDs are also available upon request.

 Contact: info (at) nutleybrass (dot) com